-- 24. At the end of a pupil's 'first six', they will have a meeting with a member of the Pupillage Committee (who will not be their supervisor during pupillage) to discuss progress.
+- 25. Pupil supervisors will hold a mid-seat review with the pupil during which the pupil supervisor will offer feedback as to which areas of the pupillage are going well and which (if any) require improvement. - 26.
+At the end of each seat the pupil supervisor will check what the pupil has completed from the Core Curriculum and recommend to the pupil and their next supervisor the particular areas which it would be useful for the pupil to cover in their next seat. - 27.
+At the end of a pupil's 'first six', they will have a meeting with a member of the Pupillage Committee (who will not be their supervisor during pupillage) to discuss progress.
 Refence will be made to the following: - a.
 The two Feedback Forms that will have been completed by that stage; - b.
 The pupil's Core Curriculum checklist; and - c.
-The pupil's formal advocacy assessment (see further below). - 25.
+The pupil's formal advocacy assessment (see further below). - 28.
 The meeting will be an opportunity for the Committee member and the pupil to touch base and review the feedback to date.
 The Committee member will discuss the Professional Statement with the pupil to ensure that the pupil is sufficiently familiar with it.
 The pupil will have an opportunity to voice their views on the development of their pupillage, ask any questions and raise any concerns.
 The Committee member will discuss with the pupil whether they have met the Threshold Standard for the oral advocacy and professional standards Competences in the Professional Statement.
 If the pupil has not met the standard, they will be given an opportunity to undertake another advocacy exercise in the weeks after the monitoring meeting.